joehurrie/prodev-mobile-app/prodev-mobile-app-0x00/README.md

 # Mobile App Dev Documentation

-Started a new application using the expo router template `npx create-expo-app@latest`
+Started a new application using the Expo Router template:

-Launch Appication
+`npx create-expo-app@latest`

+Launched the application:
 `npx expo start`

+Reset the project using:
-On reset, the projct folder saccafold is moved to a new folder app-example `npm run reset-project`
+`npm run reset-project`
+This moved the scaffolded files into a new folder named `app-example`.

-On a re-run the project index.tsx is clean ready for a new start, `npm expo start `
+After resetting, the `index.tsx` file was clean and ready for a fresh start.
+Re-ran the app using:
+`npx expo start`